15-Ab/potd/README.md

 ## Approach

-- Initialize an ArrayList to store the diagonal sums.
+- I initialize an ArrayList to store the diagonal sums.
 - Define a recursive function to calculate the diagonal sums.
 - In each recursive call, update the diagonal sum at the corresponding index in the ArrayList.
 - Traverse the tree recursively, moving to the right child and incrementing the diagonal level, and moving to the left child while keeping the diagonal level unchanged.